HR COVID-19 Updates

 Staff working from home are expected to carry out their duties as agreed with their line managers.
 Staff members who are without childcare arrangements may need to adjust their normal working hours and work outside of core hours.
 In such cases, the staff member should liaise directly with their respective line manager.

-Don't forget the wealth of courses also available to all staff via LinkedIn Learning.
+Don't forget the wealth of courses also available to all colleagues on LinkedIn Learning.
 If you need help accessing the platform or need a reminder of your activation code please contact us on email@example.com

 While HR is not normally directly involved with immigration and/or visa queries/issues we will as much as possible try and assist staff with any issues they might have in relation to this matter during this period of crisis.
 For further support please contact our colleagues Anne Hennessy (firstname.lastname@example.org 01-7005934) or Gemma Boyne (email@example.com 01-7005277) who will try and assist with you with your particular query.